filodb/FiloDB/doc/downsampling.md

 is not the correct average.

 ## Querying of Downsample Data

-Downsampled data can be queried from the downsampled dataset.
+Downsampled data for individual time series can be queried from the downsampled dataset.
 The PromQL filters in the query needs to include the `__col__` tag with the value of the downsample column name chosen in the downsample dataset.

+Coming soon in subsequent PR: Automatic selection of column based on the time window function applied in the query.